databendlabs/databend-docs/docs/sql-reference/10-sql-commands/50-administration-cmds/show-user-functions.md

 <FunctionDescription description="Introduced or updated: v1.2.315"/>

-Shows information about user-defined functions and external functions in the system.
+Lists the existing user-defined functions and external functions in the system.
 Equivalent to `SELECT name, is_aggregate, description, arguments, language FROM system.user_functions ...`.

 See also: [system.user_functions](../../00-sql-reference/20-system-tables/system-user-functions.md)